Fulde-Ferrell superfluids in an asymmetric three-component Fermi Gas: Model

 The thermodynamic potential plays a central role in this study.
 For given chemical potentials $\mu_{12}$ and $\mu_3$ , the ground state should correspond to the global minimum of the thermodynamic potential.
 We first locate this minimum and, from it, determine the pairing momentum $\bm{Q}$ and the order parameter $\Delta_{13}$.
 All results indicate that $\bm{Q}$ is always along the $\hat{k}_x$ direction whenever it is nonzero:

 where $ Q_x$ denotes the magnitude of the pairing momentum along the $\hat{k}_x$ direction.
 This is reasonable because SOC plays an important role in the formation of FF pairs and is present only along the $\hat{k}_x$ direction.
 The asymmetric three-component system offers a fundamental opportunity to tune the population imbalance between the pairing components by varying the chemical potentials.
 In the following, we fix the spin-orbit-coupled chemical potential $\mu_{12}$ and vary $\mu_3$ to investigate FF pairing.
 We identify different types of pairing, which can be characterized by $ Q_x$ and $\Delta_{13}$.
-For convenience in numerical calculations, we adopt units of energy and momentum as $E_{{k}_F}=\hbar^2{k}_F^2/2m$ and ${k}_F$, respectively, where ${k}_F$ is a typical momentum scale.
+For convenience in numerical calculations, we { adopt the units of momentum and energy as ${k}_{F3}$ and $E_{k_{F3}}=\hbar^2{k}_{F3}^2/2m$ , respectively, in order to make all quantities dimensionless.
+Here, ${k}_{F3}$ is the Fermi momentum associated with the Fermi surface of the third component. }